SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 #### Basic Auth restrictions

-Even if OAuth Internal is configured for users, basic authentication remains available for devices and microservices using the platform.
+Even if OAI-Secure authentication is configured for users, basic authentication remains available for devices and microservices using the platform.
 To provide a higher security level the basic authentication can be restricted.

 Use the **Forbidden for web browsers** toggle to disallow the usage of basic authentication for web browsers.
 Moreover you can specify the following parameters: